-- 1 You can study both Ancient History and Modern History, but there is only one HSC History Extension course. - You can study up to three Science courses, but there is only one HSC Science Extension course. - 3 To be eligible for an ATAR, students studying the English Studies course must complete the optional HSC examination and include a further 8 units of Category A courses in their pattern of study. - 4 This is a 240 hour Vocational Education and Training (VET) course.
+- 1 You can study both Ancient History and Modern History, but there is only one HSC History Extension course. - 2 You can study up to three Science courses, but there is only one HSC Science Extension course. - 3 To be eligible for an ATAR, students studying the English Studies course must complete the optional HSC examination and include a further 8 units of Category A courses in their pattern of study. - 4 This is a 240-hour Vocational Education and Training (VET) course.
 An optional written examination will be offered for the HSC.
-If you want the results from these courses to be available for inclusion in the calculation of your ATAR, subject to the ATAR Rules, you must undertake the optional written examination. - 5 Students studying the Mathematics Standard 1 course may elect to undertake an optional HSC examination.
+If you want the results from these courses to be available for inclusion in the calculation of your ATAR, subject to the ATAR Rules, you must undertake the optional written examination and include a further 8 units of Category A courses in their pattern of study. - 5 Students studying the Mathematics Standard 1 course may elect to undertake an optional HSC examination.
 To be eligible for an ATAR, students studying the Mathematics Standard 1 course must undertake a pattern of study to satisfy the ATAR requirements and complete the optional HSC examination.
 For the purposes of calculating the ATAR, no more than 2 units from Category B courses can be included.